mayank-bhu/-Netflix-Clone/README.md

 # -Netflix-Clone
 A full-stack Netflix clone built with modern web technologies, replicating the core features of the original platform.
-Users can browse, search, and stream movie trailers, view featured content, and manage their profiles.
+Users can browse, search, stream movie trailers, view featured content, and manage their profiles.
 🚀 Features
 User Authentication (Login/Signup)